MaxCojocari/FAF_LFAF_labs/reports/lab5.md

 In this laboratory work was implemented a **shift-reduce** parser.
 It is a type of bottom-up parser commonly used in compiler design and syntax analysis.
 It belongs to the class of LR parsers, which are powerful and efficient for handling a broad range of programming languages [1][2].

-The implementation of the parser can be located in the `Parser` class, which resides in the `./src/parser/Parser.ts` directory.
+The implementation of the parser is located in the `Parser` class, which resides in the `./src/parser/Parser.ts` directory.
 The core functionality of the parser is encapsulated within the `parse` method.
 When invoked, this method takes the token stream as input and performs the parsing process.
 All grammar rules are preset in the `Parser` class constructor.

 ```
 public parse(tokenStream: TokenStream): ParserResponse {